JoeleenKado/movie-sagas/INSTRUCTIONS.md

 The details page should have the button:

-- `Back to List` button, which should bring the user to the Home Page
+- x`Back to List` button, which should bring the user to the Home Page

 > Base functionality does not require the movie details to load correctly after refresh of the browser.